oracle-devrel/technology-engineering/data-platform/open-source-data-platforms/oci-data-flow/code-examples/build-and-deploy-app-from-oci-ds/README.md

 # How to use this asset?

-- Upload the notebook in an OCI Data Science notebook session, run the notebook.
+- Upload the notebook in an OCI Data Science notebook session, and run the notebook.
-- Upload the .py file in an object storage bucket to be used as script in the application.
+- Upload the .py file in an object storage bucket to be used as the script in the application.

 # License